 Introduction

-Numerous studies confirm that exogamous marriages (i.e., marrying outside of one’s national or ethnic and migrant generation group) is associated with and perhaps promotes social and economic integration into the receiving societies (Kalmijn, 1998; Nystedt and Dribe, 2015; Song, 2010).
+Numerous studies confirm that exogamous marriages (i.e., marrying outside of one’s national or ethnic and migrant generation group) is associated with and perhaps promotes social and economic integration into their receiving societies (Kalmijn, 1998; Nystedt and Dribe, 2015; Song, 2010).
 Endogamous marriages (i.e., marrying within one’s national or ethnic and migrant generation group), on the other hand, may provide poorer opportunities for family members’ socioeconomic integration into receiving societies because they are subjected to stronger social control and perhaps render close contacts with majority background individuals less necessary (Kulu and González-Ferrer, 2014).

 The timing of first marriage may also be a useful indicator of the incorporation of immigrants and their descendants (Kulu and González-Ferrer, 2014), particularly in the Nordic context where the age at first marriage has increased in the last half century (Sobotka and Toulemon, 2008).
 Deferral of first marriage among immigrant background individuals could signal adaptation of the receiving country’s family formation patterns and norms (DeValk and Liefbroer, 2007), as well as be associated with expanded education and labor market participation, particularly among immigrant background women (Dale et al., 2006; Heath et al., 2008).